dansmyers/ComputerOrganizationAndArchitecture/Assignments/3-Strings.md

 Benford's Law is one of the all-time great "I can't believe this is a thing" results.
 It states that, in many real-world quantitative data sets, **1 is by  far the most common leading digit**.
 Specifically, slightly more than 30% of the numbers in the data set should start with a leading 1.
 About 17% of data values should start with 2, and about 13% start with 3.
 Leading 9's occur less than 5% of the time.

+A full description of the Law and the associated probabilities is given in the [Wikipedia article](https://en.wikipedia.org/wiki/Benford%27s_law).

 This is surprising, because you might expect the distribution of leading digits to be uniform; that is, about 11% of data values should start with a 1, another 11% with 2, and so forth, with 1's and 9's being equally common.

 The law is named after physicist Frank Benford, who called it *The Law of Anomalous Numbers* in a 1938 paper.
 Benford's Law has applications to fraud detection and accounting.
 Criminals faking financial data are unlikely to make their numbers correspond with the true probtabilities made by the law. *Facilitating white collar crime is not one of the learning outcomes of this course*.